 If this interests you consider doing the Costa Mesa art walk in the area with 15 different public art stops including Noguchi Garden.
 You can download the map and get more information on Travel Costa Mesa.

 Location 1980 is one of the best things to do in Costa Mesa if you’re into local art.
 We were able to pop in during studio hours and check out the local artists who work on their projects here.
 What was refreshing about Location 1980 was how unpretentious it was.
-You felt like you were hanging out in your friend’s garage who also happens to be and know the coolest artists in town.
+You felt like you were hanging out in your friend’s garage.
+It just so happens that your friend is also one of the coolest artists in town.
 Being here made me wish I had some artistic abilities so I could hang out in this creative space and work on my art.

 We really enjoyed the laid back non-judgemental vibe here.
 We were glad to have had the opportunity to be shown around and introduced to Location 1980 by artist and studio director, Jesse Fortune.

-Besides having one great restaurant after another, 17th Street is one of the best stops in the area and offers some of the best things to do in Costa Mesa.
-This area has become one of the best dining locations in Orange County with new restaurants opening all the time, boutiques and shops, great alcohol and wine stores, and even great fitness studios.
+Besides having one great restaurant after another, 17th Street is one of the best stops in the area.
+It really offers some of the most fun things to do in Costa Mesa.
+It has become one of the best dining locations in Orange County.
+There are always new restaurants opening, boutiques and shops, great alcohol and wine stores, and even great fitness studios.

 We were recently introduced to Oak & Coal, a Japanese yakitori specializing in meat skewers grilled over charcoal.
 They also have a great selection of craft beers on tap.
 We stopped by after a large meal so we just nibbled on some fantastic kimchi and pork gyoza which took us back to all our food memories of Korea and Japan.